lemons-studios/audio-replacer/README.md

 ## Why is it called Audio Replacer 2?
 Because there was a version before this one.
 It sucked really bad and I never published it to GitHub so it's not accessible

-## How to install:
+## How To Install:
 You will want to have the [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.11-windows-x64-installer) installed before installing.

-Next, you'll want to install my software signing certificate.
-Without it, the installer will refuse to install the application
+You can download the latest release [here](https://github.com/lemons-studios/audio-replacer-2/releases/latest).
+The .msix file is the installer.
+Just open it up, click the install button, and you're all good!

+Before installing, you must also have my code signing certificate installed on your computer
 > [!CAUTION]
 > Only install software certificates from people you trust.
 If you don't trust me, go build the application yourself.
 Steps on how to do this are below